Share your feedback on the pilot and your park experience. The survey closes on Monday, October 16, 2023 at 11:59 p.m.

 Background

-• July 2023: City Council endorses the pilot program to occur in 27 parks confirmed in consultations with local Councillors.
+• July 2023: City Council voted to endorse a pilot program to occur in 27 parks confirmed in consultations with local Councillors.

-• May 2023: City Council voted in support a pilot program allowing drinking in some City parks this summer and fall and to consult with interested councillors on hosting a pilot park in their ward.
+• May 2023: City Council voted to support of a pilot program allowing personal consumption of alcohol in some City parks this summer and fall and to consult with interested councillors on hosting a pilot park in their ward.

-• May 2022: Council voted for City Staff to report back to the Economic and Community Development Committee in the second quarter of 2023 with options and necessary by-law amendments to allow drinking in City parks.
+• May 2022: City Council voted to direct City staff to report back to the Economic and Community Development Committee in the second quarter of 2023 with options and necessary by-law amendments to allow drinking in City parks.

 • As part of its 2019 Budget, the Province of Ontario announced amendments to the Liquor Licence and Control Act to permit municipal Councils to change bylaws to designate public places, including parks, for personal alcohol consumption.